plasne/openid-connect/implementation.md

 -   app:auth:env:APPLICATION_ID - You can optionally include a comma-delimited list of application IDs.
 If you do, the session_token will contain the roles from those applications.
 Each will be projected as a claim named as the APPLICATION_ID-roles.
 For this to work, the application specified by CLIENT_ID must have Directory.Read.All as a Microsoft Graph Application Permission (not Delegated) - this right requires administrative consent.

+-   app:auth:env:CLIENT_SECRET - This is the Client Secret of the application that will be used to authenticate the user (step 5 from the Azure AD Application section above).
+You only need this if using AuthCode.
+This could have already been set if using AUTH_TYPE=app.
+This commonly will be a URL to a secret in the Key Vault.

 -   app:auth:env:DEFAULT_REDIRECT_URL (default: WEB_HOST_URL) - When an authentication request is started, the client can pass a "redirecturi" querystring parameter to the auth/authorize endpoint.
 If it does not, the DEFAULT_REDIRECT_URL is used.
 When the authentication flow is done, this the URL that the auth/token endpoint will redirect the user back to.

 -   app:common:env:REQUIRE_SECURE_FOR_COOKIES (default: derived from SERVER_HOST_URL, CLIENT_HOST_URL, and WEB_HOST_URL) - This determines whether cookies are marked "secure", meaning they will only be sent to HTTPS endpoints.
 If your URLs are all HTTPS when this defaults to "true", otherwise "false".